msft-mirror-aosp/platform.bootable.libbootloader/gbl/docs/efi_protocols.md

 The DevicePathToText protocol converts device paths and nodes to text.

+#### GblOsConfigurationProtocol

+This protocol provides the firmware an opportunity to apply runtime fixups to OS configuration data such as the kernel command line or devicetree.
+See the [doc](./gbl_os_configuration_protocol.md) for more details.

 #### LoadedImageProtocol

 The LoadedImage protocol can be used on the handle of an image to provide